 - MASTER OF LANDSCAPE ARCHITECTURE + URBANISM

-Our program curriculum is focused on a balanced core of design studios, media and fabrication, history and theory, performance technologies, plant materials and ecology, construction and practice, and urbanism.
-It is field-based and hands-on.
-The studio sequence begins with local urban sites where intensive field work is critical to site understanding and builds up to territorial-scale design-research studios.
-Students synthesize their courses in media, history, plant materials, ecology, construction and urbanism with their studio work.
-Second-year studios provide opportunities to investigate design responses to urban development, as well as climate change causes and impacts, and have options both to travel outside the region and to collaborate with architecture students in an integrated setting.
-Elective courses in our curriculum come from a wide range of offerings in the School of Architecture and other courses including those in urban planning, spatial sciences, art and cinema.
-We have a number of international opportunities to study other geographies – both during the summer global studies programs and studios within the curriculum.
+Our program curriculum is focused on a balanced core of design studios, media and representation, history & theory, construction documentation, plant materials and ecology, and urbanism.
+The studio sequence is designed to build design and communication skills within the process of understanding site, context and strategies for intervention.
+We begin with small local urban sites where intensive field work is critical to site understanding and build up to a year-long investigation of relevant topics and site investigations in the third-year design research seminar and studios.
+Students synthesize their coursework in history, plant materials, ecology, construction and urbanism with their studio work.
+Second year studios provide opportunities to investigate design responses to climate change impacts and options to collaborate with architecture students in an integrated setting.
+Elective courses in our curriculum come from a wide range of offerings in the School of Architecture and related real estate, planning, GIS and cinema courses offered at USC.

 - MASTER OF ADV.
 ARCH.
 STUDIES POST-PROF. / MASTER OF URBAN PLANNING